ThePooN/TwistedMod/README.md

 Textures and binaries are licensed under Creative Commons 3 *: http://creativecommons.org/licenses/by/3.0/ Any alternate licenses are noted where appropriate *where applicable
+*side note, i request you do not copy whole classes from my mod etc thats just not cool :)

 freetts is used within its license as stated here : http://freetts.sourceforge.net/license.terms and is used unmodified